About Period Comparisons

 However, you can easily change the dates used for comparison when on a page that shows growth metrics.
 This gives you the chance to compare two sets of data, regardless of the dates.

-If comparisons are possible, you'll see a calendar with a plus icon next to the date picker in the top right:
+If comparisons are possible, you'll see the previous period next to the date picker in the top right:

 'Previous period' is the default, but you can also select 'previous year' to compare it to data from the same dates but in the previous year (eg. December 1 - December 31 2016 and December 1 - December 31 2015). or 'previous month' to compare it to the same dates but in the previous month (eg. December 1 - December 7 2016 and November 1 - November 7 2016) Alternatively, you can use the date picker to select custom dates for comparison.